jessicalaoli/explore-lab-01/README.md

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)
+Feito com ♥ by Rocketseat!